Icinga/icinga2/doc/12-icinga2-api.md

 Most of the information provided in this chapter applies to both permission filters (as used when configuring `ApiUser` objects) and filters specified in queries.

 Advanced filters allow users to filter objects using lambda expressions.
 The syntax for these filters is the same like for [apply rule expressions](03-monitoring-basics.md#using-apply-expressions).

+The `filter` parameter can only be specified once, complex filters must be defined once in the provided string value.

 > **Note**
 >